 Many people believe that starting your own business is way too difficult and that your chances for success are slim at best.
 After all, I used to think the same way before I started mine.

-So I thought that I’d end this article with some basic probability.
+So I thought that I'd end this article with some basic probability.
 According to the small business administration, 78% of small businesses fail after their first year, and 90% fail after 5 years or more.
-But just to be super ultra conservative, let’s say that only 5% of small businesses succeed.
+But just to be super ultra-conservative, let's say that only 5% of small businesses succeed.

 Are you willing to invest a few hundred dollars to start a business that could potentially make 100K (or more) per year?
 If you run the numbers correctly and your business has the potential to make that much, then simply multiply your potential revenue by 5% to get the expected value for your business.

 Using the example above, if you multiply 100K with a 5% success rate, your expected value is 5K.
 Will it cost more you more than 5K to start your own online business?
-If not, it might be in your best interests to start one.
+If not, it might be in your best interest to start one.

-Anyways, this is an over simplified expected value calculation, but hopefully it illustrates my point.
+Anyways, this is an oversimplified expected value calculation, but hopefully, it illustrates my point.
 Are you ready to add an online business to your investment portfolio?

 About the Author: